Identifying The Needs And Goals Of Your Team

 Once you have identified the main reason for wanting an employee uniform program, next you need to ask yourself or your decision-makers the following questions:

 1.)
 Does my team work all indoor, or are they exposed to seasonal outdoor elements as well?

 Some companies have employees who work both inside and outdoors, and need a more robust uniform offering.
 A potential uniform shopping cart could potentially include a work shirt, belt, pants, polo, and outerwear.
 This would vary upon job type, the season, and the industry the company operates in.

 2.)
 Are they in an OSHA enforced industry?

 Industries where a company’s employees are exposed to potential dangerous situations are companies that need to be compliant with OSHA regulations.
 In OSHA 29 CFR1910.269, it states:

 “The employer shall ensure that each employee who is exposed to the hazards of flames or electric arcs, could increase the extent of injury that would be sustained by the employee.
 This apparel standard applies to all apparel worn by an employee exposed to the hazards of flames or electric arcs.”

-As a result, companies need to outfit their teams in flame resistant clothing, which become an added layer of defense against potential flames and arc flashes.
+As a result, companies need to outfit their teams in FR clothing, which become an added layer of defense against potential flames and arc flashes.
 It’s important to note that every element of the garment is inherently FR and will not melt or drip when exposed to a flame.

 3.)
 Will the employees need a polo for corporate branding or for conferences and events?

-Outfitting your staff with a polo can have many positive results on the organization and this can include:
+Outfitting your staff with a polo can have many positive results on the organization because it: